Steve Menzies: 2010s

 In September 2012, Menzies announced yet another one-year contract extension with the Catalans Dragons.
 The Australian former international, who in 2012 became the oldest player in Super League history, started his 21st professional season in 2013.

-Menzies was selected for the Exiles squad for the Rugby League International Origin Match against England at Headingley on 10 June 2011.
+Menzies was selected for the Exiles squad for the International Origin match against England at Headingley on 10 June 2011.

 Menzies announced his forthcoming retirement as a professional rugby league footballer on 4 July 2013.
 He stated that the current (2013) season would be his last.
 He explained his decision as "I'm still enjoying playing and I feel good mentally and physically, but it was the right time to finish.
 My biggest fear was to play one season too long and I'm happy with my decision."

 Menzies played his last game at the KC Stadium in Hull on 13 September 2013.
 Catalans Dragons were eliminated from the Superleague playoffs, losing 14 points to 4 against Hull FC.
 After the match, the Hull fans paid tribute to Menzies as he joined the Hull players in the Lap of Honour.

 In February 2014, Menzies temporarily came out of retirement to play for his old club Manly at the inaugural Auckland Nines competition.

 Menzies became a commentator for Foxsports in 2014 before transitioning into a role on The Matty Johns Show in 2015.